Women's and Gender Studies

 Assistant Professor: Man Yao

-Laura C. Harris Scholar-in-Residence: Cricket Keating
+Laura C. Harris Scholar-in-Residence: Christine (Cricket) Keating

 Affiliate Appointments: Barbara Fultner (Philosophy), Alina Haliliuc (Communication), Melissa Huerta (Spanish), Zarrina Juraqulova (Economics), Rebecca Kennedy (Ancient Greek and Roman Studies), Diana Mafe (English), Kelsi Morrison-Atkins (Religion), K. Christine Pae (Religion), Sheilah ReStack (Visual Arts), Philip Rudd (Music), Anne Sokolsky (East Asian Studies), Megan Threlkeld (History)